 Entry into France is allowed for: Entry is unrestricted for citizens and permanent residents of Germany

 Requirements for reentering:

 The government of France has imposed these measures to reduce the spread of COVID-19:

-When taking the train from Paris to Heidelberg, you can choose to depart from train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When arriving in Heidelberg, you can end your trip in train stations such as Heidelberg Hbf, Heidelberg-Pfaffengrund/Wieblingen and Heidelberg-Altstadt.
+When departing from Paris, you have various train station options to start your trip from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When arriving in Heidelberg, you can end your trip in train stations like Heidelberg Hbf, Heidelberg-Pfaffengrund/Wieblingen and Heidelberg-Altstadt.

 Here are some other resources that might have the information you need